aws-samples/aws-hpc-recipes/recipes/pcs/try_amd/README.md

 Find the queues by running `sinfo` and inspect the nodes with `scontrol show nodes`.

 The `/home` and `/fsx` directories are network file systems.
 The `home` directory is provided by [Amazon Elastic Filesystem](https://aws.amazon.com/efs/), while the `fsx` directory is powered by [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/).
 You can install software on the `/home` or `/fsx` directory.
 We recommend you run jobs out of the `/fsx` directory.
+Any user can write to it.

 Verify that these filesystems are present with `df -h`.
 It will return a screen that resembles this.